OzDES Reverberation Mapping Program: CIV lags from six years of data: Acknowledgements

-The DES data management system is supported by the National Science Foundation under Grant Numbers AST-1138766 and AST-1536171.
-The DES participants from Spanish institutions are partially supported by MICINN under grants PID2021-123012, PID2021-128989 PID2022-141079, SEV-2016-0588, CEX2020-001058-M and CEX2020-001007-S, some of which include ERDF funds from the European Union.
-IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.
-We acknowledge support from the Brazilian Instituto Nacional de Ci\^encia e Tecnologia (INCT) do e-Universo (CNPq grant 465376/2014-2).
 This document was prepared by the DES Collaboration using the resources of the Fermi National Accelerator Laboratory (Fermilab), a U.S. Department of Energy, Office of Science, Office of High Energy Physics HEP User Facility.
 Fermilab is managed by Fermi Forward Discovery Group, LLC, acting under Contract No. 89243024CSC000002. }

 \aap{A\&A} \aaps{A\&AS} \ag{Astron.
 Geophys.} \aj{AJ} \ajp{Am.
 J. Phys.} \al{Astron.
 Lett.} \ap{Appl.
 Phys.} \apj{ApJ} \apjl{ApJ} \apjl{ApJ Lett.} \apjs{ApJS} \apss{Astrophys. and Space Science} \araa{ARA\&A} \arns{Annu.
 Rev. Nuc.
 Sci.} \asp{Astron.
 Soc.
 Pac.} \azh{Astronomicheskii Zhurnal} \baas{BAAS} \baps{Bull.
 Am.
 Phys.
 Soc.} \bist{Bull.
 Inf.
 Sci.
 Tech.} \ca{Comments on Astrophys.} \cqg{Class.
 Quantum Gravity} \epjc{Euro.
 Phys.
 J. C} \grg{Gen. Relativ.
 Gravitation} \ijmpd{Int.
 J. Mod.
 Phys.
 D} \jhep{J. High Energy Phys.} \jms{J. Molecular Spectrosc.} \jos{J. Opt.
 Soc.
 Am.} \jcap{J. Cosmo.
 Astropart.
 Phys.} \josb{J. Opt.
 Soc.
 Am.
 B} \jpcrd{J. Phys.
 Chem.
 Ref.
 Data} \jpcrds{J. Phys.
 Chem.
 Ref.
 Data Suppl.} \jqsrt{J. Quant.
 Spectrosc.
 Radiat.
 Transfer} \jtp{J. Technical Phys.} \met{Metrologia} \mnras{MNRAS} \mpla{Mod.
 Phys.
 Lett.
 A} \nat{Nature} \nature{Nature} \npb{Nucl.
 Phys.
 B} \nsrds{Natl.
 Stand.
 Rel.
 Data Ser.} \nw{Naturwiss.} \pasa{Publ.
 Astron.
 Soc.
 Austral.} \pasp{PASP} \pawk{Preuss.
 Akad.
 Wiss.
 K} \plb{Phys.
 Lett.
 B} \phd{PhD thesis} \physrep{Physics Reports} \pr{Phys.
 Rev.} \pra{Phys.
 Rev. A} \prb{Phys.
 Rev. B} \prc{Phys.
 Rev. C} \prd{Phys.
 Rev. D} \prep{in preparation} \prl{Phys.
 Rev. Lett.} \prsa{Proc.
 R. Soc.
 A} \psc{Phys.
 Scr.} \ptp{Progress Theor.
 Phys.} \ptrsla{Phil.
 Trans.
 R. Soc.
 London} \qjras{Quart.
 J. R. Astron.
 Soc.} \rmp{Rev. Mod.
 Phys.} \rpp{Rep. Prog.
 Phys.} \sovast{Soviet Astronomy} \spu{Sov.
 Phys.
 Uspekhi} \ssr{Space Sci.
 Rev.} \tms{Trans.
 Math.
 Software}